splunk/splunk-connect-for-syslog/README.md

 ## Contributing

 We welcome feedback and contributions from the community!
 Please see our [contribution guidelines](/docs/CONTRIBUTING.md) for more information on how to get involved.
+PR contributions require acceptance of both the code of conduct and the contributor license agreement.

 ## License